dimi7rof/match-subtitles/README.md

 ## Where to change behavior

-- `Program.cs` contains the list of video extensions, subtitle extension and the episode regex near the top.
+- `Program.cs` contains the list of video extensions, subtitle extensions and the episode regex near the top.
 Modify those arrays/values to support additional formats or extensions.
+- The runtime prompts and dry-run/confirmation behavior are implemented inline in `Program.cs` and can be adjusted if you prefer command-line switches.

-## Suggested improvements
+## Implemented improvements

-- Add a dry-run mode to preview changes without modifying files.
+- Dry-run mode to preview changes without modifying files.
+- Logging of actions and errors to `match-subtitles.log` in the processed folder.
-- Add logging and a confirmation prompt before deleting folders/files.
+- Confirmation prompts before deleting subfolders and unrelated files.
-- Support more subtitle extensions (.ass, .vtt) and multiple naming schemes.
+- Support for multiple subtitle extensions (`.srt`, `.ass`, `.vtt`).
-- Better duplicate-handling when multiple subtitles match a single video.
+- Improved duplicate handling when multiple subtitles match a single video: prefers exact base-name match, prefers `.srt`, and falls back to filename similarity (Levenshtein) when needed.

+## Suggested improvements (remaining)

+- Add a command-line interface to avoid interactive prompts for automation.
+- Add unit tests and more robust parsing for non-standard episode naming schemes.
+- Optionally preserve backups when renaming/moving files instead of overwriting.